Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Limitations

-Our study focuses on generating code-mixed data for English-SEA language pairs.
-For future studies, we plan to investigate generating code-mixed data for non-English language pairs, such as Malay-Chinese and Indonesian-Javanese, and more SEA languages, such as Thai and Burmese.
+Our study focuses on generating code-mixed data only for English-SEA language pairs.
+For future studies, we plan to investigate generating code-mixed data for non-English language pairs commonly spoken in SEA countries (such as Malay-Chinese and Indonesian-Javanese).